Olerai Beach House is an ideal beach location for a family or group.

 Malarial protection recommended: Yes

-Medical care: There is as yet no first-aid box.
-There’s a basic clinic 5 minutes drive away on the main Mombasa–Ukunda road.
-There are good hospitals in Diani (15 minutes away).
+Medical care: here is as yet no first-aid box.
+There's a basic clinic give minutes’ drive away on the main Mombasa–Ukunda road, and good hospitals in Diani (15 minutes away).

 Dangerous animals: Low Risk